A class of nonconvex semidefinite programming in which every KKT point is globally optimal: Applications

-\begin{exm}[eigenfrequency topology optimization] Topology optimization is a method to find an optimal design of a structure and has a wide variety of applications in engineering \cite{bendsoe04}.
-We consider a maximization problem of the minimum eigenfrequency of a truss structure in topology optimization.
-By maximizing the minimum eigenfrequency of a structure, we can obtain a structure resistant to vibration.
+Topology optimization is a method to find an optimal design of a structure and has a wide variety of applications in engineering \cite{bendsoe04}.
+We consider a maximization problem of the smallest generalized eigenvalue (the squared fundamental frequency) of a truss structure in topology optimization.
+By maximizing this quantity, we can obtain a structure resistant to vibration.
 See \cite{achtziger07siam,achtziger07smo,nishioka23coap,nishioka24svva,ohsaki99} for more details on eigenfrequency topology optimization.